pharaohmadeit/Python/Regular Expresssions/Palindrome Detection/readme.txt

-Detect a Palindrome pattern in a dictionary of candidates.
-Output the qualified candidates. detection algorithm using Regular Expressions and List Comprehensions
+With an input of a dictionary of candidates, output the qualified candidates.